Hypolycaena schroederi

 Hypolycaena schroederi is a butterfly of the family Lycaenidae first described by Hisakazu Hayashi in 1984.
 It is endemic to the Philippines where it is distributed on Mindanao and Samar islands.
 It is a very rare species.

 Its forewing length is 13–14 mm.

+Etymology.
+The Specific name is dedicated to Dr. H. Schroeder of Forschungsinstitut Senckenberg in Frankfurt am Main.